 If a family member with existing subscriptions joins Family Sharing, their subscription renewals will be charged to the family organizer's card each time a new subscription period begins.

+Other unknown charges.
 When you sign into the iTunes Store or App Store and make a purchase, the purchases will be connected to your Apple ID.
 These purchases can include: